 By some distance, the medical expert in a personal injury claim fulfils the most crucial function of all.
 It is the medical expert who determines what injury the Claimant has sustained as a result of an accident and, crucially, what the future holds for the Claimant (the prognosis).
 It is the future loss which usually adds the large sums to a compensation claim.

-Although the medical expert is instructed and paid for by the Claimant or Defendant Solicitors, the medical expert usually has a duty to the court to provide their report independent of who is paying them.
+Although the medical expert is instructed and paid for by the Claimant or Defendant Solicitors, the medical expert has a duty to the court to provide their report independently of who is paying them.
 Claimants often fail to explain their symptoms to a medical expert – see our blog.

 Part 35 of the Civil Procedure Rules governs what any expert in a civil claim should do.
 Often a party – either a Claimant Solicitor or Defendant Solicitor – can ask a medical expert questions about the claimant’s injuries.
-This is known as a Part 35 Question.
+This is known as Part 35 Questions.